Micro Financing

 The vast majority are unable to secure affordable credit from banks.
 Yet if provided with such loans they do not have the ability to repay them, while generating sustainable incomes for themselves, as well as their families, many of whom are drawn from the poorest segments of society.
 The department’s work is to help close this circle of opportunity and help households become self-reliant.

-We carry out our mission in accordance with those standards and best practices
+We carry out our mission in accordance with those standards and best practices that have been developed by the organization.

 At the core of our service model, it is understood that microcredit and related financial services should be sustainable.
 This means that we aim to recoup our operating expenses, while charging rates of interest that are not only affordable to our clients but also competitive to other microfinance providers.